toolness/apple-6502-fun/README.md

 insert the disk into drive 2 of your Apple VM, and run the program (which is always called `BASIC`).

+### Running hybrid BASIC + assembly programs

+In a terminal, run `./hybrid [program]` where program is the base name (without the trailing `.bas`/`.s` or the directory name) of a pair of files in the `src` directory.

+For example, `./hybrid al10-adc-5a` will act upon `src/al10-adc-5a.bas` and `src/al10-adc-5a.s`.

+This will compile the assembly program, put its binary and the BASIC file in a disk at `disks/hybrid.dsk`, insert the disk into drive 2 of your Apple VM, load the assembly program (which is always called `BOOP`) into memory, and run the BASIC program (which is always called `BASIC`).
+It's expected that the BASIC program will call the assembly program as needed.

 ## Rationale

 I was working through the tutorials in Robert Wagner's _Assembly Lines_